Mark Hanerfeld: Fandom

+Hanerfeld started out in the world of comics fandom, first by writing to various DC comic book letter columns (with his first letter being printed in Justice League of America in 1961.
+Forming a relationship with top editor Julius Schwartz, Hanerfeld began visiting the DC offices (as well as meeting other like-minded fans).
+Hanerfeld became such a constant on the DC Thursday tours that eventually the company let him begin leading them.

-Hanerfeld started out in the world of comics fandom.
-He took over as editor of the news fanzine The Comic Reader (TCR) in 1968, while also becoming Executive Secretary of the Academy of Comic-Book Fans and Collectors (ACBFC).
-Doing double-duty was apparently too much for Hanerfeld: by mid-1969 he was having trouble maintaining a consistent publication schedule for TCR and, despite winning a 1969 Alley Award, by early 1970 the 'zine was no longer being published.
+Meanwhile, Hanerfeld was immersed in the world of comics fanzines, first compiling the news section of The Comic Reader (TCR), called "On the Drawing Board."
+He took over as editor of TCR in 1968, while also becoming Executive Secretary of the Academy of Comic-Book Fans and Collectors (ACBFC).
+Doing double-duty was apparently too much for Hanerfeld: by mid-1969 he was having trouble maintaining a consistent publication schedule for TCR and, despite winning a 1969 Alley Award, by early 1970 the fanzine was no longer being published.
 The ACBFC, meanwhile, went defunct in mid-1969.

 Professional comics career

 DC Comics

-In 1968, taking advantage of his background in fandom — and his personal relationships with DC Comics leadership — Hanerfeld began writing columns for The Wonderful World of Comics (WWC), a filler text feature that appeared in select DC Comics titles.
-During the period 1968–1970, Hanerfeld wrote most of the WWC columns, which were probably inspired by Marvel's Bullpen Bulletins; the WWC columns provided insight into various elements of the comics world, from creator biographies, to insider info on company sales and publishing decisions, to the world of comics fanzines and the burgeoning comic convention scene.
+In 1968, Hanerfeld began writing columns for The Wonderful World of Comics (WWC), and Fact Files, filler text features that appeared in select DC Comics titles.
+During the period 1968–1970, Hanerfeld wrote most of the WWC columns, which were probably inspired by Marvel's Bullpen Bulletins; the WWC columns provided insight into various elements of the comics world, from creator biographies to insider info on company sales and publishing decisions to the world of comics fanzines and the burgeoning comic convention scene.
+Fact File pieces were usually one-page recaps of the careers of various DC heroes.

 In 1969, DC editor Joe Orlando created the design for Abel, based on Hanerfeld:

 Hanerfeld and artist Bill Draut then created the first story featuring Abel, in DC Special #4 (July–Sept.
 1969); Abel soon became the host of House of Secrets.
 During the period 1969 to 1974, Hanerfeld also wrote stories for such DC titles as The Spectre, Phantom Stranger, and Justice League of America.

 In the summer of 1970, Hanerfeld — on his own dime — attended the Golden State Comic-Con, where he enthusiastically promoted DC's line of titles.
-Upon his return, he encouraged fellow East Coast comics industry figures to attend future editions of what became the San Diego Comic-Con.
+Upon his return, he encouraged fellow East Coast comics industry figures to attend future editions of what became San Diego Comic-Con.

 Hanerfeld was officially at DC in the period 1971–1973, serving as an assistant editor under DC vice president Joe Orlando.
 In that role, he also served as the DC librarian.